derektypist/image-viewer/README.md

 ### Media

-All the images were taken by myself.
+All the images in [IMAGES](images) were taken by myself.
 From September 2011 to December 2020.

 ### Acknowledgements